Nancy Gooch

-Nancy Gooch (1811 – September 17, 1901) was an early African-American settler in California and one of the state's most successful 19th-century black female landowners.
+Nancy Gooch (c.
+1811 – September 17, 1901) was an early African American settler in California and one of the state's most successful 19th-century black female landowners.
 Gooch gained her freedom when California entered the Union as a free state in 1850.

 From Maryland to California

-Nancy Gooch was born an enslaved person in Maryland in 1811 (although it varies based on the census year, her gravestone says 1811).
+Nancy Gooch was born an enslaved person in Maryland in about 1811 (although it varies based on the census year, her gravestone says 1811).
 Later on, she was moved to Missouri.
-After working in the fields for a few years in Missouri, Gooch, alongside her husband Peter, were moved to California by their master, William Gooch.
+After working in the fields for a few years in Missouri, Gooch, alongside her husband Peter, were moved to California by their enslaver, William Gooch.
 However, left behind was Gooch's three-year-old son Andrew, who later on was purchased by a Missouri family named Monroe.
 Once the Gooch's got to California and gained their freedom, Nancy began to do laundry and other domestic chores for the miners in California.
 She also lived in a small shack that barely cost her any money, this way, she could begin to gather up enough money to buy her son's freedom.
 Throughout their entire journey, both Nancy and Peter had one thing in mind, and that was to get their son to California.
 Peter died in 1861.
 But, Nancy kept working, and while by the time she had amassed the seven hundred dollars needed, slavery had been abolished, she was still able to pay for her son's family to move to California in 1868, and continue to cultivate the land she had bought with her husband.